-2023 Official Pinewood Derby Rules
+2025 Official Pinewood Derby Rules

 The District Pinewood Derby event is like all Cub Scout events, we follow the Scout Law, with a specific emphasis on Courteous and Kind.
 All Cub Scout participants to the best of their ability construct the car adhering to the Cub Scout motto "Do Your Best."
-We encourage parent involvement and support as your child learns comradery, team work, tool skills, creativity, and most of all fun!
-Onto the rules.
+We encourage parent involvement and support as your child learns comradery, teamwork, tool skills, creativity, and most of all fun!
+Onto the rules regarding the District Pinewood Derby.